uc-cdis/argo-wrapper/docs/readmes/deploy.md

                     method: 'access'
         ```

-5. Give the `workflow_admin` policy to those users who need it.
+2. Assign the `workflow_admin` policy to the user whom should be granted permission for submitting Argo workflows through argo-wrapper:
 ```yaml
     policies:
     - workflow_admin